.NET 4, do you know the new features? - The 12 features the majority thinks are useless.

 Useful Ratio: 0.6 : 1

-Introduction: WPF previously rendered text differently to how Windows did, this is where the perception of it being blurry comes from.
-As part of Visual Studio 2010 they used WPF and spent considerable time improving the text rendering.
+Introduction: WPF previously rendered text differently from how Windows did, which is where the perception of blurriness comes from.
+As part of Visual Studio 2010, they used WPF and spent considerable time improving text rendering.

-Thoughts: I don’t get this, it means that WPF is better looking and it costs nothing for you.
-Maybe the issue is because it costs nothing people see the value as nothing?
+Thoughts: I don’t get this—it means WPF looks better now, and it costs nothing.
+Maybe the issue is that since it costs nothing, people don’t see the value?

 More Info: http://www.hanselman.com/blog/WPFAndTextBlurrinessNowWithCompleteClarity.aspx